Misraj-cloud/quran-renderer/README.md

 import 'misraj-mushaf-renderer/dist/styles';
 ```

-The core of the library is the `MushafPageProvider` and the `Mushaf` component.
+The core of the library is the `MushafReaderProvider` and the `Mushaf` component.

-### 1. `MushafPageProvider`
+### 1. `MushafReaderProvider`

-The `MushafPageProvider` is a React context provider that fetches and manages the state for a specific Mushaf page.
+The `MushafReaderProvider` is a React context provider that fetches and manages the state for a specific Mushaf page.
 You need to wrap any component that will render Mushaf text with it.

 **Props:**